ken1009us/mlb-rumors-analysis/README.md

 ## Usage

-1. Configure Apache Airflow and define a DAG to orchestrate the data pipeline for MLB rumors data extraction, transformation, and loading (ETL).
-2. Run the Airflow DAG to automatically handle data extraction, perform sentiment analysis on MLB rumors data, and load the processed data.
-3. Load the generated CSV files into Amazon S3.
+1. Execute the script to start collecting data from the "MLB Trade Rumors" website for the specified years and months.
+2. The script will save the data in CSV files: MLB_rumors.csv, tag_frequencies.csv, tag_co_occurrences.csv, 3. sentiment_analysis.csv, and top_words_analysis.csv.
-4. Configure Tableau to connect to the S3 bucket and visualize the data.
+4. Use any data visualization tool like Tableau to visualize the generated data.

 ## Files

 - MLB_rumors.csv: Raw MLB rumors data.
-- tag_frequencies.csv: Tag frequencies for team names and "transaction."
+- tag_frequencies.csv: Tag frequencies for team names.
-- tag_co_occurrences.csv: Co-occurrence of tags.
+- tag_co_occurrences.csv: Co-occurrence of team tags.
 - sentiment_analysis.csv: Sentiment scores for MLB rumors articles.
+- top_words_analysis.csv: Top N words used in the articles.

 ## Result